-- Government is considering the mandatory setting up of QR code based payment system at all shops in India.
+- The government is considering the mandatory setting up of the QR code-based payment system at all shops in India.
 (Source: ET)

 - The number of people who uses Digital Payment systems at least once in a month grows to 100 Million.
 (Source: ET)